nikuehn/MixedModels_Biases/docs/index.md

 The correlations are well estimated by using point estimates, but are underestimated when using the (RE)ML value in the denominator.
 The reason is that the sample covariance of the point estimates underestimates the true covariance.

-Next tothe individual correlations of the random effects and residual, we are also interested in the total correlations, which are calculated as
+Next to the individual correlations of the random effects and residual, we are also interested in the total correlations, which are calculated as
 \begin{equation}
   \rho_{IM1,IM2} = \frac{\rho_{\delta B_1, \delta B_2} \tau_1 \tau_2 + \rho_{\delta S_1, \delta S_2} \phi_{S2S,1} \phi_{S2S,2} + \rho_{\delta W_1, \delta W_2} \phi_{SS,1} \phi_{SS,2}}{\sigma_{1}\sigma_2} \label{eq: corr total}
 \end{equation}